jhen0409/react-native-debugger/README.md

 `stateSanitizer`      | *Function* which takes state object and index as arguments, and should return state object back.
 See the example bellow.
 `maxAge`              | *Number* of maximum allowed actions to be stored on the history tree, the oldest actions are removed once maxAge is reached.
 Default is `30`.
 `actionCreators`      | *Array* or *Object* of action creators to dispatch remotely.
 See the [example](https://github.com/zalmoxisus/remote-redux-devtools/commit/b54652930dfd4e057991df8471c343957fd7bff7).
+`shouldCatchErrors`   | *Boolean* - if specified as `true`, whenever there’s an exception in reducers, the monitors will show the error message, and next actions will not be dispatched.
 `shouldHotReload`     | *Boolean* - if set to `false`, will not recompute the states on hot reloading (or on replacing the reducers).
 Default to `true`.
 `shouldRecordChanges` | *Boolean* - if specified as `false`, it will not record the changes till clicked on "Start recording" button on the monitor app.
 Default is `true`.
 `shouldStartLocked`   | *Boolean* - if specified as `true`, it will not allow any non-monitor actions to be dispatched till `lockChanges(false)` is dispatched.
 Default is `false`.